 I've used it to discuss mockups/designs.
 You can also record company/team meetings for people who may be unavailable.
 It's also a fantastic tool for remote user-testing sessions, as you can instantly share the results with your team.

-It's been amazing how the technology has advanced over the past few years, and we're excited to see what tools come next.
+It's been amazing how the technology has advanced over the past few years, and we're excited to see what remote team collaboration and communication tools come next.